HEMANTH-S-KUMAR-1/Professional-Weather-Dashboard/CLOUDFLARE_DEPLOYMENT.md

 Since Cloudflare Pages hosts static content, you have several options for your backend:

-### Option 1: Cloudflare Workers
+### Option 1: Cloudflare Functions (Recommended)

-1. Convert your Express backend to Cloudflare Workers
-2. Use Workers KV for storage if needed
-3. Deploy using Wrangler CLI
+The project now includes Cloudflare Functions that proxy requests to OpenWeatherMap API:

+1. The `/functions/api/[[path]].js` file handles all API requests
+2. Make sure to set the `OWM_API_KEY` environment variable in your Cloudflare Pages settings
+3. No additional configuration needed - just deploy!

 ### Option 2: Separate Backend Hosting